ck852/Data-Analysis-GUI/README.md

 ## Validation

-The following images demonstrate a comparison of analysis outputs by this software with ouputs by WinWCP.
+To validate the data processing modules of this program, analyses were performed on sets of real electrophysiology data files.
+The outputs by this program were compared with outputs by WinWCP, both analyses using identical parameters.

+# IV Analysis

 Both analyses used the same dataset of 12 patch-clamp recordings.
 However, WinWCP analyses used the original .wcp file, while this software used .abf conversions of the same files.
 File format conversions were performed in WinWCP.
 Each analysis used an analysis range of 150.1 ms - 649.2 ms, with the X-axis plotting Average Voltage and the Y-axis plotting Average Current.
 For current density analysis, the following Cslow values were used:

     250514_001: 34.4